volumio/Build/README.md

 ### List of modifications for Debian Buster (currently only for X86)

 #### build.sh
-- add a new option to allow building for other Debian suites.
+- add a new option (-s)  to allow building for other Debian suites.
-Currently only buster or omit the option to build for jessie (default)
+Currently only buster can be used, or omit the option to build for jessie (default)
 - add a comment (as a warning) just before the call to multistrap, pointing to issues on Debian Buster and Ubuntu host platforms, referring to this README.md for further info.
 - depending on OS version, either call the jessie or buster device image script
 Currently supported:
 x86**b**-image.sh (calls x86**b**-config.sh)

 #### recipes
-- added two new recipes: x86-buster.conf and x86-dev-buster.conf
+- added two new recipes: **x86-buster.conf** and **x86-dev-buster.conf**
 - removed **base-files** and **base-passwd** from the recipes, they get added automatically

 #### volumioconfig.sh